-The results lead to a hypothesis that the hours a person sleeps is linked to one of two locations on human DNA.
-Those who slept longer than average were located on the first region, which has been connected to a low likelihood of developing ADHD and efficient breakdown of glucose.
-Those who slept less than normal were located on the second region, which is a location known for increasing a person’s risk of schizophrenia and depression.
+The results lead to a hypothesis that the hours a person sleeps are linked to one of two locations on human DNA.
+Those who slept longer than average were located in the first region, which has been connected to a low likelihood of developing ADHD and efficient breakdown of glucose.
+Those who slept less than normal were located in the second region, which is a location known for increasing a person’s risk of schizophrenia and depression.

 The Consequences of Sleep Deprivation on Your DNA

 It’s still uncertain just how many genes and mutations impact sleep quality and to what extent their location in our DNA is to blame.
 It is clear, however, that DNA can be damaged by the lack of sleep associated with the short-sleep genetic mutation.

 Doctors from the University of Hong Kong discovered that those who sleep too little each night (in this case, night-shift workers) experience more DNA damage than others and even lose their ability to repair it over time.
 With DNA holding the instructions for all of our bodily functions, any damage caused to it is problematic and could result in serious physical and/or mental health complications, such as an increased risk of cancer, diminished psychological health, or impaired judgment.